ppy/osu-wiki/wiki/osu!wiki_contribution_guide/en.md

 Once you have done cleaning the branches, it is time to update your own forked repository.

-_Note: For further reference, see GitHub Help answer: <https://help.github.com/articles/viewing-branches-in-your-repository/>_
+_Note: For further reference, see [GitHub Help in viewing branches in your repository](https://help.github.com/articles/viewing-branches-in-your-repository/ "GitHub Help in viewing branches in your repository")_

 #### Branch sync